H.M. King Charles III

 The Act of Settlement (1701) laid down that only Protestant heirs of Princess Sophia, granddaughter of James I, may succeed to the British throne.
 Neither Roman Catholics, nor those who marry a Roman Catholic, nor those born out of wedlock, may remain in the line of succession.
 Under common law the crown was passed on by male primogeniture under which younger sons succeed before their elder sisters.

 This changed on the 26 March 2015 with the introduction of the Succession to the Crown Bill 2013 which changed the succession laws so that the right of male primogeniture no longer applies.
-Males born after 20 October 2011 no longer precede their elder sisters in the line of succession.
-The Duke and Duchess of Cambridge's first child born on 22 July 2013 was a boy Prince George.
+Males born after 20 October 2011 no longer precede their elder sisters in the line of succession. the Prince and Princess of Wales´ first child born on 22 July 2013 was a boy Prince George.
 Their second child Princess Charlotte was born on 2 May 2015.
-She is 4th in line and will not lose her position even if she has a younger brother.
+She is 3rd in line and will not lose her position even if she has a younger brother.